 Table 1 illustrates the sequential (Type I) ANOVA results for the linear mixed-effects models, in which one specific acoustic property is used as the dependent variable.
 Specifically, the acoustic properties that reach statistical significance among the model comparisons are Duration, Pitch, and F2, suggesting that certain types of roles and meanings present additional effects on acoustic properties, after controlled for the transcriptions.
-These results imply that the discourse functions show additional effects on the Duration, Pitch, and F2.
+These results imply acoustic properties help differentiate discourse functions.